AbdeslamRehaimi/SpringMVC-Spring-Hibernate-ConfJAVA/README.md

 # SpringMVC-Spring-Hibernate-ConfJAVA
-Gestion des utilisateur, et cours using Many To Many with Java Configuration
+Gestion des utilisateur, et cours using Many To Many  and One To Many Methodology with Java Configuration

 ## Screen Shots